redabourial/deezer_assignement/README.md

 ```
 The build files work fine, beside the fact that exceptions can't be traced in antd.
 The [issue has been reported on github](https://github.com/ant-design/ant-design/issues/46273) but i couldn't find a fix.
+### 4. The workflow for pushing to docker isn't compatible with act
+[act](https://github.com/nektos/act) just isn't compatible with QEMU's setup action.
+### 5. The workflow for pushing to docker doesn't wait for other workflows to be successful
+I'm could figure out how.
+### 6. The workflows do not use caching
+I didn't have time to implement it.